PerfectGym/developer/content/api/users/usercontract.md

 # User contracts

-This API lest you list, assign and delete user contracts.
+This API lets you list, assign and delete user contracts.

 {:toc}